Learn About CSUSM Library!

 Finding the information you need can be difficult, but it doesn’t have to be that way.
 We are here to help you at any time of the day, any day of the week!

 Having trouble using the library to do research for your courses?
-CSUSM librarians can help you with that and are available to help you via chat, telephone, and email during the hours of operation listed on the Library Hours and Events webpage.
+CSUSM librarians can help you with that and are available to help you in-person as well as via chat, telephone, and email during the hours of operation listed on the Library Hours and Events webpage.
 All other times, librarians from our partner libraries can help you through chat!
 Keep in mind that your CSUSM librarians are more familiar with your assignments and CSUSM resources, so our partner librarians may forward your after-hour questions to us for follow up on the next business day.

 Library Services Help